 The Impact Of Smoking On Dental Implants

 - There is an increased chance of dental implant complications.

-Nicotine reduces blood flow in the mouth, whilst carbon monoxide from cigarettes reduces the oxygen carrying capacity of red blood cells.
+Nicotine reduces blood flow in the mouth, whilst carbon monoxide from cigarettes reduces the oxygen-carrying capacity of red blood cells.
 This affects the healing capacity of the tissues surrounding teeth and implants.

-Unfortunately, smokers are more likely to develop an infection after their surgery and their ability to recover from infection is also reduced.
+Smokers are more likely to develop an infection after their surgery and their ability to recover from infection is also reduced.